Best Nurse Practitioner Programs in Utah – 2021

 1) University of Utah - Salt Lake City

 and Post-APRN Licensure Certificate

 Counted among the best nurse practitioner programs in Utah, University of Utah must be on your list if excellence in evidence-based nursing practice is what you aspire for.
-With two pathways, a BSN to DNP and a post-APRN certificate program, you can become an NP in UT, typically at any point after completing your baccalaureate education in nursing.
+With two pathways, a BSN to DNP and a post-APRN certificate program, you can become a nurse practitioner in Utah, typically at any point after completing your baccalaureate education in nursing.
 Furthermore, this nursing school being the only academic health sciences center in the state, you can expect umpteen learning opportunities, where you collaborate with other healthcare professionals to improve health outcomes.

 BS to DNP Concentrations: Adult/Gerontology Acute Care

 , Family Primary Care

 , Psychiatric Mental Health